 This access procedure applies to the Japan Special Collections: the Sakamaki/Hawley Collection, Kajiyama Collection, Nan'yo Collection, Oliver Statler Collection, Hawaii Karate Museum Collection, and others.
 These collections are closed, meaning they are available for study but cannot be checked out.
 Access is available only to scholars conducting significant research.
 Because many items have not been cataloged, arrangements for the retrieval of requested materials must be made well in advance.
 Please discuss your research needs with the Japan Studies Librarian.
 Because of the rare and fragile nature of the collections, please be aware of the following library procedures:

-1. Submit your request for materials to the Japan Studies Librarian via email or mail prior to your visit to the Library.
-Please allow at least two (2) weeks advance notice and include your name(s), affiliation(s) and contact information.
+1. Submit your request to the Japan Studies Librarian via email or mail prior to making your travel plan to Hawaii.
 [Application Form (PDF file)]

 2. If your research does not require viewing of original materials, microfilms or photocopies will be provided instead, whenever available.